- Evaluate your financial history and credit score, then work to correct any imperfections or mistaken records.

 Put your best foot forward.
 Consider making simple changes — both short-term and long-term — to get your finances in check before applying for a home mortgage loan.

-If you’re ready to make the next step, contact the Edina Realty customer care team to get in touch with an expert today.
+If you’re ready to make the next step, contact Edina Realty or your agent to begin the home buying process.